osuhorizon/jasmin/README.md

 ![Clan Management](https://i.imgur.com/0VomZxS.png)

 # Friendly Reminder!
 This design is literally a clone of RealistikPanel.
-Thanks to RealistikDash for letting me use his design!
-Remember kids, always finish your day by going to [this link](https://c.ussr.pl)!
+Thanks to RealistikDash for letting me use his design and remember kids, always finish your day by going to [this link](https://c.ussr.pl)!